bbbxyz/phys449/README.md

 - Generate some data: `python GenerateData.py [data directory]`
 - Create the model and train it: `python TrainModel.py [number of layers]  [number of epochs] [data directory]`

-    Tip: You can save time by queuing commands with `;`.
+    Tip: You can save time in Unix by queuing commands with `;`.
 Ex: `python GenerateData.py data/; python TrainModel.py 3 10 data/`
 ## Requirements

 ### Python packages: